-Provisions representing 12 months expected credit loss (ECL) on performing loans (referred to as stage 1 provisions under AASB 9), are allocated to GRCL as they are held against future, presently unidentified losses.
-ECL provisions are determined based on the probability of default (PD) over the next 12 months and the life time losses associated with such PD, adjusted for forward looking information.
+Provisions representing 12 months expected credit loss (ECL) on performing loans (referred to as stage I provisions under AASB 9), are allocated to GRCL as they are held against future, presently unidentified losses.
+ECL provisions are determined based on the point-in-time probability of default (PD) over the next 12 months and the lifetime losses associated with such PD, adjusted for forward looking information.